JVFA2024/JVFA/README.md

 ## Description
 The utilization of Jana Virtual Financial Assistant (JVFA) to transform our customer service services.
 In response to the growing demand for seamless and efficient customer interactions, this project aims to provide round-the-clock assistance for common inquiries, real-time balance information, and track spending via a web application.
 The JVFA project is a web application that aims to enhance customer support and satisfaction and streamline financial decision-making.
+## Documentation
+Access the full documentation for JVFA at [JVFA Documentation](https://jvfa2024.github.io/doc/).
+Here, you will find detailed guides and explanations of all features, installation processes, and more.

 **Team Name:** EagleEyed Squad